aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

 ### Pre-commit hook

 [`pre-commit`](https://github.com/aristanetworks/ansible-avd/blob/devel/.pre-commit-config.yaml) can run standard hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
-By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.
+Pointing these issues out before code review allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

 Repository implements following hooks:

-- `trailing-whitespace`: Fix trailing whitespace. if found, commit is stopped and you must run commit process again.
+- `trailing-whitespace`: Fix trailing whitespace.
+If found, commit is stopped, and you must rerun the commit process.
-- `end-of-file-fixer`: Like `trailing-whitespace`, this hook fix wrong end of file and stop your commit.
+- `end-of-file-fixer`: Like `trailing-whitespace`, this hook fixes the wrong end of the file and stops your commit.
-- `check-yaml`: Check all YAML files ares valid
+- `check-yaml`: Check all YAML files are valid.
-- `check-added-large-files`: Check if there is no large file included in repository
+- `check-added-large-files`: Check if there is no large file included in the repository.
-- `check-merge-conflict`: Validate there is no `MERGE` syntax related to a invalid merge process.
+- `check-merge-conflict`: Validate there is no `MERGE` syntax related to an invalid merge process.
-- `pylint`: Run python linting with settings defined in [`pylintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/pylintrc)
+- `pylint`: Run python linting with settings defined in [`pylintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/pylintrc).
-- `yamllint`: Validate all YAML files using configuration from [`yamllintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/.github/yamllintrc)
+- `yamllint`: Validate all YAML files using configuration from [`yamllintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/.github/yamllintrc).
-- `ansible-lint`: Validate yaml files are valid against ansible rules.
+- `ansible-lint`: Validate YAML files are valid against Ansible rules.

 #### Installation

-`pre-commit` is part of [__development requirememnts__](https://github.com/aristanetworks/ansible-avd/blob/devel/development/requirements-dev.txt).
-To install, run `pip command` in __ansible-avd__ folder:
+`pre-commit` is part of [**development requirements**](https://github.com/aristanetworks/ansible-avd/blob/devel/development/requirements-dev.txt).
+To install, run `pip command` in **ansible-avd** folder:

 ```shell
 $ pip install -r development/requirements-dev.txt